tommymtang/Predicting-the-Hugo-Awards/README.md

 For a structured rundown of how I scraped and cleaned the data, see [this document](https://github.com/tommymtang/Predicting-the-Hugo-Awards/blob/master/Extract%20and%20Clean/Extract_and_Clean.md).

-For details on the scripts and functions I used, see this [folder of scripts] (https://github.com/tommymtang/Predicting-the-Hugo-Awards/tree/master/Scripts).
+For details on the scripts I used for data cleaning, see this [script] (https://github.com/tommymtang/Predicting-the-Hugo-Awards/blob/master/Scripts/prep-Data.R).

 I collected tables of nominees of winners for:
 * the Locus Awards